Sunday, December 8, 2013

 Jessica: Okay!

-6:30-7am-Up and I stumble to my laptop and turn it on.
+Average day: 6:30-7am-Up and I stumble to my laptop and turn it on.
 I check Facebook, read e-mails and browse LiveJournal.
 I start typing by eight and work until The View comes on.
 That's my cue to get away from the desk, move around and have that second cup of coffee and/or soda depending on the day.

+I take a break for lunch and catch up on blogs.
 After lunch, it's back to writing, editing, checking copyedits or doing promo.

 I take my next break around 3pm and shut down my now overheated laptop.
 I usually watch General Hospital (hello, it's awesome!), look at my calendar, make a list of things to do and work on editing any printed drafts that I have.